oracle-livelabs/developer/visual-builder/studio/create-web-app/provision/provision.md

    ![This image shows the CI/CD Setup screen, with the root compartment selected.](images/confirm-vbs.png "")

-6. Once your instance is created, its details show on the Instance Details page.
-Now click **Service Console** to open Visual Builder Studio.
+   When your instance is created, its details show in the Instance Info tab.
+You'll also receive an email with the subject **Verify your Oracle Visual Builder Studio email**.
+Make sure you click the URL link in the email body to verify your email.
+This is required to receive email notifications from VB Studio.

+6. Now click **Service Console** to open Visual Builder Studio.

    ![This image shows the Instance Details page of the newly provisioned VB Studio instance, named vbstudio-devinstance.
 Under the instance name the Service Console button is highlighted.](images/vbs-instance-created.png "")